RobTillaart/US500/README.md

 |  getTemperature  |  24 ms  |

-Note: do your own performance tests as they might differ.
+Note: do your own performance tests as the devices might differ.

 ## Interface